Post-Traumatic Stress Disorder

 We live in traumatic times.
 Political upheaval and the ever-present threat of foreign and domestic terrorism hover over all our lives, most especially those of first responders and their families.

 There are approximately 900,000 sworn officers in the United States.
-According to some studies –19% of them may have PTSD.
-Other studies suggest that approximately 34% suffer symptoms associated with PTSD but do not meet the standards for the full diagnosis.
+According to some studies, 19 percent of them may have PTSD.
+Other studies suggest that approximately 34 percent suffer symptoms associated with PTSD but do not meet the standards for the full diagnosis.

 What causes PTSD in cops?
 The list is long and topped by injuries or death to children, serious line-of-duty injury, and officer-involved shootings.
 Shootings are remarkable and infrequent events.
 Most officers will never shoot their guns in the line of duty except on the firing range.
 Most law enforcement officers gain cooperation from the people they are trying to arrest using only verbal commands.

 Why do some cops get PTSD when others don't?
 That depends on a lot of factors, internal and external to the officer.
-How well or poorly the officer copes with stress, what else is happening in her life, how many other unprocessed traumas he has, does she have a concurrent condition like depression or substance abuse?
-And then there are the external factors, often involving betrayal, slanted media reporting, rejection by the community and lack of support from the officer's agency.
+How well or poorly the officer copes with stress, what else is happening in her life, how many other unprocessed traumas he has, and whether she has a concurrent condition like depression or substance abuse.
+And then there are the external factors, often involving betrayal, slanted media reporting, rejection by the community, and lack of support from the officer's agency.

 There are many evidence-based treatments for PTSI; residential treatment, eye-movement desensitization and reprocessing (known also as EMDR or bilateral stimulation), prolonged exposure therapy, cognitive behavioral therapy, and peer support.